Applications for the First Home Owner Grant may be made through an Approved Agent.

 Purchase of a new home or an off-the-plan home

-- Written statement from the developer confirming that the home has been completed and is ready to be occupied, including the date this occurred (off the plan only).
+• If purchasing a home off-the-plan, a Certificate of Occupancy from the developer confirming that the apartment has been completed and is ready to be occupied, including the date this occurred.

 Contract to build